 Viruses can remain on objects for a few hours to days depending on the type of surface and environmental conditions.

-Used cleaning cloths, towels, garments, and uniforms must be properly handled to prevent contamination, and laundered after every use.
+- Used cleaning cloths, towels, etc. must be properly handled to prevent cross-contamination and laundered or disposed of after every use.

 Personal Protective Equipment (PPE)

 PPE includes such items as respirators, medical masks, eye protection, gloves, and safety footwear.